Yunuuuu/ggalign/README.md

 this package.
 Without the contributions of these open-source projects, this package would not have been possible.

-Additionally, I would like to extend my heartfelt thanks to @teunbrand, who has fulfilled my numerous feature requests, and assisted with the integration of new functions into ggplot2.
+Additionally, I would like to extend my heartfelt thanks to `@teunbrand`, who has fulfilled my numerous feature requests, and assisted with the integration of new functions into ggplot2.